Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 > Given his concerns about privacy, it's easy to see why Appelbaum gravitated toward the Tor Project.
 He volunteered as a programmer, but it soon became clear that his greatest ability lay in proselytizing: He projects the perfect mix of boosterism and dread.
 "Jake can do advocacy better than most," says Roger Dingledine, one of Tor's founders.
 "He says, 'If someone were looking for you, this is what they'd do,' and he shows them.
 It freaks people out."

+### <a name="career"></a>Career

+#### <a name="joins-tor"></a>Joins Tor

 [Appelbaum](https://archive.is/GItar) officially [joined the Tor Project in 2008](https://web.archive.org/web/20150926185057/https://blog.torproject.org/blog/jacob-and-matt-join-tor-project) as part of the translation team, improving documentation for non-technical users, and advocacy for the Tor network in general.
 He also [ran one](https://archive.is/K93V5) of Tor's [directory authorities](https://archive.is/7jFmj#selection-4563.0-4569.364) (nicknamed "[urras](https://archive.is/gOZ4g#selection-49481.3-49485.0)"), special servers which maintain a list of all verified exit nodes and help Tor clients find relays in the network; there were [eight of these in 2012](https://archive.is/7jFmj#selection-4567.258-4567.302), [ten in 2014](https://archive.is/HSdAW#selection-1089.35-1091.21), [nine as of today](https://archive.is/uU7Ft).
 The hostname for the server was [rgnx.net](https://archive.is/fojzV), with the IP address `208.83.223.34`, which was a [target](https://archive.is/jFoiM#selection-9.985-9.998) of the [NSA's XKeyscore (XKS)](https://archive.is/bJxB7) system as revealed by [an investigation published by **Das Erste**](https://archive.is/http://daserste.ndr.de/panorama/aktuell/nsa230_*) in 2014.

+#### <a name="uw-researcher"></a>Researcher at University of Washington

-> [Obwohl er keinen Hochschulabschluss vorweisen konnte, bekam er 2010 an der Universität Washington einen Job als Forscher und IT-Sicherheitsexperte](https://archive.is/zE8YD#selection-1083.315-1083.462).
+[Obwohl er keinen Hochschulabschluss vorweisen konnte, bekam er 2010 an der Universität Washington einen Job als Forscher und IT-Sicherheitsexperte](https://archive.is/zE8YD#selection-1083.315-1083.462).
 [Although he possessed no university degree, in 2010 he got a job at the University of Washington as a researcher and IT security expert.]
 [Doch weil er nicht aufhörte, Julian Assange öffentlich zu unterstützen und vor Bespitzelung zu warnen, verlor er 2012 den Job](https://archive.is/zE8YD#selection-1083.463-1083.589).
 [But because he didn't stop publicly supporting Julian Assange and warning against spying, he lost the job in 2012.].

+#### <a name="asher-wolf"></a>Asher Wolf incident

 On December 27th 2012, founder [Asher Wolf](https://archive.is/v8mHW) [quit as an organizer of **CryptoParty**](https://archive.is/OtPoB), a [grassroots initiative to educate the general public](https://archive.is/CK2kM) on [digital privacy-enhancing tools](https://archive.is/fjKhl), which at the time was [just four months old](https://archive.is/yrSKy).
 She said "[quitting wasn't easy](https://archive.is/SJLQF)" and cited [a general lack of respect from several people in the movement who took advantage of **CryptoParty**'s decentralized structure](https://archive.is/OxmkN), which in some cases [put attendees at risk](https://archive.is/nyDQo).
 One day later she [published](https://archive.is/lIRu1) a [blog post](https://archive.is/fDxKU) with further explanation as to why she left.
 The 'final straw' was [a series of interactions](https://archive.is/fDxKU#selection-555.0-623.76) surrounding the [**Chaos Communication Congress** in December 2012](https://archive.is/KoKyX) (29c3), particularly regarding former [London **CryptoParty**](https://archive.is/CQ8ju#selection-3195.66-3205.23) [organizer](https://archive.is/7Ds0w#selection-5079.1-5089.37) [Samuel Carlisle](https://archive.is/4NWeP), aka "[Sam the Techie](https://web.archive.org/web/20110716002931/http://samthetechie.com/index.php?id=Contact)," who allegedly [failed to complete a contract](https://archive.is/oFutb) of [building a website for her after she paid him AUS$700](https://archive.is/Jc7Ct).
 When he [traveled to Hamburg on December 24th](https://archive.is/ruwwk) for his first Congress, as an [Angel](https://archive.is/w5yXf#selection-887.1-903.11) [volunteer](https://archive.is/XiR8p) and [Lightning Talk](https://youtu.be/eao8yBKHYT8?t=1h29m8s) speaker, she [encouraged others](https://archive.is/L57QI) to [confront him](https://archive.is/Sj67s) on her behalf.
 As a result of the [attention](https://archive.is/fDxKU#selection-635.0-651.137) on the dispute and [the](https://archive.is/UiFOf) [controversy](https://archive.is/ZW6we) over [someone's](https://archive.is/Eup9E) [retaliation](https://archive.is/MkTzm) for the "Creepercard" (or [Red/Yellow card](https://archive.is/qTHN7)) activity, Carlisle claims [he was removed from the volunteer team](https://archive.is/ZdiNq#selection-945.0-945.253) and Wolf became a [doxing target](https://archive.is/9eGPN), which she implied was [his fault](https://archive.is/HJOBY).
 [Web developer](https://archive.is/KEPGx) [Daniel Sieradski](https://archive.is/JSxKP) ([@selfagency](https://archive.is/7eFdH)) helped her [get it back online](https://archive.is/3mKfh) and [finished creating the website](https://archive.is/kEdGU), [free of charge](https://archive.is/fDxKU#selection-571.1-571.98).
 Despite Carlisle's [public](https://archive.is/3O9Ib) [apology](https://archive.is/ZdiNq), Wolf's positive [reference letter](https://archive.is/uwy3t) for [his MIT application](https://archive.is/ZdiNq#selection-577.1-601.137) (as well as previous [commendation for his work for **CryptoParty**](https://archive.is/OoLXJ#selection-599.1-599.244)), [offers](https://archive.is/MqKBH#selection-5239.1-5239.49) [to](https://archive.is/ugixV) [refund](https://archive.is/BSMV1) via [bank transfer](https://archive.is/UKNGw), and supposedly [more than one person](https://archive.is/lOh7Q#selection-6625.1-6625.101) willing to [act as an intermediary](https://archive.is/zvm4u), the dispute was never resolved.